 Image source: Sparkasse Mobile App, 2018 / Monese Mobile App, 2020

-This can lead the users to very negative emotions like anger and frustration because they feel they were misled.
-The example on the left demonstrates it quite clearly.
-The user needs to take several steps to find this option, then some more clicks just to end up with an announcement that this request cannot be fulfilled, and they have to visit the branch to complete this task.
+This can lead the users to negative emotions and frustration because they feel they were misled.
+In the example on the left the user needs to take several steps to find this option, then some more clicks just to end up with an announcement that this request cannot be fulfilled, and they have to visit the branch to complete this task.
 You can only imagine what kind of emotions are going through the user’s mind.

 To provide the best possible banking experience for your customers, implement an omnichannel strategy.
 Create an exceptional financial service experience connected across all digital banking ecosystems used by your customers.

-Don't make your customers waste their time by exploring both the desktop version and the app in order to know which functionalities are available on each of the channels.
+If your customers have to explore both the desktop version and the app in order to know which functionalities are available on each of the channels, it might frustrate them.

-If your financial app already provides this option, guide users to the function that they are seeking.
+Guide users to the function that they are seeking, if your financial app already provides this option.
 In this case, the account statement contains a transaction list, so we understand that, intuitively, the user will look for this option somewhere near the transactions.
 Provide users with the opportunity to do it with a few simple clicks.

 First, the user can use filters to include only the needed information, then provide the customer with a statement preview, and, finally, let the user decide in what format he or she wants to export it according to their own preferences.

 You can add additional value for your users by offering an option to send the statement right from the app via messaging, WhatsApp or email.
 Remember that users don't want an account statement; they probably just want to make sure that it will be received by the person who asked for it.